Guide to new build mortgages

 They also have the advantage that you won’t be involved in a chain, which can make the whole buying process much easier.

 Another benefit is that new homes are typically more energy-efficient than older properties, which could save you money on your gas and electricity bills.

 Securing a new build mortgageIf you’re considering buying a new build property, your first step should be to speak to a mortgage broker.
 We can help you work out how much you can afford to borrow and what it'll cost.
-We can also check if you're eligible for any home-buying schemes, such as Help to Buy.
+We can also check if you're eligible for any home-buying schemes, such as Shared Ownership.

 Lenders need to know that you are buying a new build because you may need a mortgage that can cope with a long delay between exchange and completion.

-Buyer incentivesMany developers offer incentives or freebies to tempt buyers, including having your stamp duty or legal fees paid.
+New build buyer incentivesMany developers offer incentives to tempt buyers, including having your stamp duty or legal fees paid.
 Lenders will take these incentives into account when considering how much to lend you.

-They may reduce the amount you can borrow if the incentive is worth a significant amount, for example more than 5% of the value of the property.
-This could affect the mortgage rates you’re eligible for if it has an impact on your loan-to-to value, or how much you’re borrowing in relation to how much the property is worth.
+They may reduce the amount you can borrow if the incentive is worth a significant amount, for example, more than 5% of the value of the property.
+This could affect the mortgage rates you’re eligible for if it has an impact on your loan to value, or how much you’re borrowing in relation to how much the property is worth.